Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-The Partition algorithm is used in the Quick Sort algorithm to divide the input list into two parts, one containing elements smaller than the pivot and the other containing elements greater than the pivot.
-The first element of the list is chosen as the pivot.
+The partition algorithm is an iterative algorithm used in the Quick Sort sorting algorithm.
+The idea behind this algorithm is to select a pivot element and reorder the list such that all elements smaller than the pivot are placed on its left side and all elements greater than the pivot are placed on its right side.
 Two indices, i and j, are defined: i starts from the beginning of the list and moves to the right to find the first element greater than the pivot, while j starts at the last element and moves towards the left to find the first element smaller than the pivot.
-The two elements at indices i and j are swapped if i is less than j.
-This process continues until i is no longer less than j, indicating that the pivot has been placed in its correct position.
-The partition algorithm returns j as the position of the pivot in the list, allowing for sorting to occur without moving the pivot.
-This algorithm can be used iteratively or recursively, with iterative versions being more efficient in practice.
-By using the Partition algorithm, Quick Sort is able to sort a list in O(n log n) time complexity.
+The algorithm swaps elements at indices i and j if i is smaller than j, otherwise it swaps the pivot with index j.
+This process continues until all elements are placed on either side of the pivot.
+Once the partitioning is complete, the algorithm returns the position of the pivot in the list.
+The initial state of the list after calling the partition is initialized by setting i to 1 (the first element) and j to List.length (the last element), with the pivot set to the first element.

 ---

 ### Quick sort example Video• .
 Duration: 4 minutes 4 min

-Here is a summary of the text in 8 sentences, preserving key information:
+Here is a summary of the text in 8 sentences, preserving key information, formulae, links, and technical details:

 Quicksort is a recursive sorting algorithm that uses the partition algorithm to divide the list into two smaller sub-lists.
-The algorithm works by selecting a pivot element from the list, partitioning the other elements around it, and recursively sorting the left and right sub-lists.
-If the list has one or zero elements, it is already sorted, so the algorithm returns immediately.
-Otherwise, the partition function is called to determine the pivot position, and the algorithm recursively sorts the left and right sub-lists.
-The Quicksort algorithm is implemented as `Quick_Sort(List)` where `List` is the input list, `n` is its length, and `j` is the index returned by the `Partition` function.
-The algorithm uses a recursive approach to sort the list, with the base case being an empty or single-element list.
-In an example walk-through, the Quicksort algorithm is applied to the list `[3, 6, 2, 7, 1, 4, 5]`, resulting in a sorted list `[1, 2, 3, 4, 5, 6, 7]`.
-The Quicksort algorithm has a time complexity of O(n log n) on average, but can be O(n^2) in the worst case if the pivot is chosen poorly.
+The Quicksort algorithm takes a list as input and checks if it has one or zero elements; if so, it returns immediately since the list is already sorted.
+Otherwise, it calls the partition function, which rearranges the list such that all elements less than the pivot are on its left and all elements greater are on its right.
+The Quicksort algorithm then recursively sorts each sub-list, with the pivot element being placed in its final sorted position.
+An example of how Quicksort works is provided, showing how the algorithm iteratively partitions the list and recursively sorts the sub-lists until the entire list is sorted.
+In this example, the list [3, 6, 2, 7, 1, 4, 5] is sorted using Quicksort, with the pivot elements being placed in their final positions after each recursive call.
+The final sorted list is [1, 2, 3, 4, 5, 6, 7].
+Quicksort has a time complexity of O(n log n) on average, making it one of the most efficient sorting algorithms.

 ---

 ### Partition and quick sort algorithms Reading• .
 Duration: 1 hour 25 minutes 1h 25m

-Unfortunately, there is not enough information in the provided text to summarize in 8 sentences, preserving key details.
-The text appears to be a course syllabus or reading list, listing various videos, readings, and assignments for Week 17 of a course.

-However, I can provide a summary based on general information about the topics mentioned:

-The essential reading for Week 17 covers partition and quick sort algorithms, which are fundamental concepts in computer science.
-The recommended resources include Cormen et al., Chapter 7, up to '7.4 Analysis of quick sort', pp.182–193, and various video lectures and practice assignments on recursion, iteration, and quick sort.
-Watching the videos first is strongly advised before studying the essential reading.
-The topics covered in Week 17 are likely to include the analysis of quick sort's time complexity (O(n log n) and space complexity (O(log n)) using mathematical formulas.
-There may be additional readings or assignments that cover related concepts, such as the partition algorithm and its relationship with quick sort.
+There is no text provided for me to summarize.
+The provided text appears to be a resource list or table of contents for learning materials, covering topics such as partition and quicksort algorithms, recursion, and iteration.
+It includes references to videos, readings, and practice assignments, but does not contain any specific information that can be summarized in 8 sentences.

+If you provide the actual text you would like me to summarize, I will be happy to assist you.

 ---

 ### Week 17 exercises Reading• .
 Duration: 10 minutes 10 min

+There are no technical details, formulas, or key information provided in the text that can be summarized.
+The text appears to be a list of exercises and resources for learning algorithms, specifically quick sort and recursion.

-Here is a summary of the text in 8 sentences, preserving key information and details:
+However, here's a summary of the main points:

-The text emphasizes the importance of practicing concepts learned in Week 17 through exercises.
-The list A = [13, 1, 16, 8, 2, 9, 4, 5] is given for quick sort exercise.
-After one iteration, the list should be sorted in ascending order.
-To complete this task, use the partition algorithm to rearrange the elements.
-The text also explores the role of the pivot element in the partition algorithm and whether considering the first element as the pivot is important.
-Additionally, a recursive algorithm is provided to reverse a string recursively.
-The text encourages students to engage with these exercises to test their knowledge and identify areas for further study.
-The recommended time allocations for each exercise are also listed, ranging from 7 minutes (video) to 1 hour 25 minutes (reading).
+- The text provides exercises and resources for practicing concepts learned in Week 17, including quick sort and recursion.
+- There are two lists provided: one for quick sort exercises and another for a partition algorithm exercise.
+- The first list contains numbers that need to be sorted using quick sort, while the second list requires partitioning the list around a pivot element.
+- The text also includes resources such as video lectures, practice assignments, and reading materials to help students learn and practice algorithms.

+There are no links or technical details mentioned in the text.

 ---